cookie-roki/PF2PI/readMe.txt

-This is the repository for CFAGO, a protein function prediction method based on cross-fusion of network structure and attributes via attention mechanism
+This is the repository for PF2PI, a protein function prediction method based on AlphaFold2 and PPI

-annotation_preprocess.py is used to prepocess Gene Ontology annotation file in terms of STRING PPI network data.
-Run python annotation_preprocess.py -h for options and use instructions.
+annotation_preprocess2.py is used to prepocess Gene Ontology annotation file in terms of STRING PPI network data.

-network_data_preprocess.py is used to prepocess STRING PPI network data to weighted adjacency matrix.
-Run python network_data_preprocess.py -h for options and use instructions.
+data_net.py is used to prepocess STRING PPI network data to weighted adjacency matrix.

-attribute_data_preprocess.py is used to prepocess uniprot protein domain (pfam) and subcellular location data to binary vectors.
-Run python attribute_data_preprocess.py -h for options and use instructions.
+protein_struct_map.py is used to get protein contact map.

+node2vec.py is used to get random walk path.

+screen.py is used to select the proteins present in both databases.

+get_embeddings_struct_features.py is used to get the final sturcture features.

-self_supervised_leaning.py is used to pre-train CFAGO in terms of reconstruct protein features.
-Run python self_supervised_leaning.py -h for options and use instructions.
+pre_trainer.py is used to pre-train CFAGO in terms of reconstruct protein features.

-CFAGO.py is used to fine-tune CFAGO and predict functions for testing proteins.
-Run python CFAGO.py -h for options and use instructions.
+fine-tuning.py is used to fine-tune CFAGO and predict functions for testing proteins.

-Uses pytorch 1.12.0.
+Uses pytorch 1.12.1

 ---------- Sample Use Case ----------

-Let's say you want to conduct experiments on Dataset/human.
+Let's say you want to conduct experiments on human dataset.

 Here is what you need to run:

-With a normal GPU node, in CFAGO directory:

 Step 1:

-Preprocess STRING PPI file, annotation file and uniprot file.
+Preprocess STRING PPI file, structure file.

 python data_annotation_2.py -data_path Dataset -af goa_human.gaf -pf 9606.protein.info.v11.5.txt -ppif 9606.protein.links.detailed.v11.5.txt -org human -stl 41